Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Introduction

 To provide a comprehensive roadmap for the reader, this paper is structured as follows:

-Sect.\ref{sec:Relatedwork} reviews related work, contextualizing the challenge within the broader landscape of existing research and previous competitions.
-Sect.\ref{sec:Challengedescription} introduces the MARIO challenge in detail, outlining its specific objectives, clinical significance, and the particular problems it addresses.
-Sect.\ref{sec:data_description} describes the dataset composition and characteristics, including acquisition protocols, preprocessing methodologies, and inherent limitations.
+Sect.\ref{sec:sect2} reviews related work, contextualizing the challenge within the broader landscape of existing research and previous competitions.
+Sect.\ref{sec:sect3} elaborates on the key technical challenges addressed by the MARIO benchmark.
+Sect.\ref{sec:sect4} introduces the MARIO challenge in detail, outlining its specific objectives, clinical significance, and the particular problems it addresses.
+Sect.\ref{sec:sect5} describes the dataset composition and characteristics, including acquisition protocols, preprocessing methodologies, and inherent limitations.
 It also presents the evaluation metrics employed to assess algorithmic performance.
-Sect.\ref{sec:proposed_solution}, which provides a detailed summary of the methodologies proposed by each participating team.
-Sect.\ref{sec:results} presents the results and outcomes of the competition, followed by A comprehensive comparison of results across different approaches.
-While Sect. \ref{sec:discussion} offers a critical discussion of key insights, limitations, and promising directions for future research.
+Sect.\ref{sec:sect6} provides a detailed summary of the methodologies proposed by each participating team.
+Sect.\ref{sec:sect7} presents the results and outcomes of the competition.
+Sect.\ref{sec:sect8} offers a critical discussion of key insights, limitations, and promising directions for future research.